-While sunscreen is an important part of any beauty kit, we now know it’s not as easy as simply going to the store and grabbing an SPF off the shelf.
-There are many factors to consider when purchasing the safest and most effective sunscreens.
-And sunscreen ingredients are the best place to start.
+While sunscreen is an important part of any beauty kit, we now know it’s not as easy as simply going to the store and grabbing any old SPF off the shelf.
+There are many factors to consider when purchasing the safest and most effective sunscreens, and sunscreen ingredients are the best place to start.

 But what, exactly, is so bad about chemical sunscreens?
 We used them for years, right?

-When we talk chemicals in cosmetics it is usually all about the negative health effects they inflict.
-From allergic reaction to cancer, there are a host of good reasons to stay away from toxic cosmetic ingredients.
+When we talk about synthetic ingredients in cosmetics, it's usually all about the negative health effects they inflict.
+From allergic reactions to cancer, there are a host of good reasons to stay away from toxic cosmetic ingredients.

 The chemical sunscreen issue is two-fold.
 Yes, there are the nasty things they can do to your health.
 Obviously, not good.
 But chemical sunscreens are also not nearly as effective as mineral sunscreens at protecting against UV damage.